Jump to section:

 The Four Essential Components

-Every model-based reflex agent architecture consists of four interconnected components, as outlined in Stanford's AI curriculum:
+Every model-based reflex agent architecture consists of four interconnected components.

 1. Sensors: Environmental Data Collection